pietercvdm/bika.ansible-playbook/README.md

     git clone https://github.com/bikalabs/bika.ansible-playbook.git
     cd bika.ansible-playbook

+2) do the little submodule dance

+    git submodule update --init ansible.plone_server

+> This checks out ansible.plone_server from a branch which disambiguates between supervisor/cron instances on the same server.
+When this gets implemented into plone/ansible.plone_server, the behaviour we have here might change a little.

-2) Create ansible hosts inventory.
+3) Create ansible hosts inventory.
 I use ./hosts.cfg, it's in .gitignore.

-3) Create host_vars for each instance you need to create.
+4) Create host_vars for each instance you need to create.
 Copy host_vars/example to /host_vars/{{ host }}. edit the file, and save it.